|Scientific Name||Apera spica-venti|

 The fruit is an ellipsoid caryopsis with adherent pericarp, the endosperm is liquid.

 Arable fields, including set-aside land, also on waste ground, tracks and roadsides.

 Sandy loams and sands, slightly acidic soils.

 Additional Crop Information

 A. spica-venti mostly occurrs in winter wheat, but grows taller than the crop, with strong infestations in Europe.
 It greatly reduces yield and quality of grain (weed threshold 15-30 plants/m², 1.4 - 2.8 plants/sq. ft.) and interferes with combine harvesting.

 Integrated Crop Management

-Rotation of winter annual and summer annual crop reduces the infestation rate, deep ploughing of non dormant weed seeds results in fatal germination and great reduction of weed seed content in the soil.
+Rotation of winter annual and summer annual crop reduces the infestation rate, deep plowing of non-dormant weed seeds results in fatal germination and in a substantial reduction of weed seed content in the soil.
 Mechanical weed control practices using tiny harrows control about 50 % of the Apera spica-venti seedlings, also late seeding of winter wheat reduces the germination rate.

-To prevent a population increase 92 % efficacy of control is necessary.
-A strong increase of infestation rate exists in no-till or reduced tillage systems, an easy and fast spread in new areas (fields) due to high genetic and phenotypic plasticity and partly resistance to herbicides (mainly ALS-inhibitors).
+To prevent a population increase a minimum of 92 % efficacy of control is required.
+A strong increase of the infestation is observed in no-till or reduced tillage systems, an easy and fast spread into new areas (fields) occurs due to high genetic and phenotypic plasticity and also because of resistance development to several herbicides (mainly ALS-inhibitors).